 It is because the medium through which we see and rejoice the stories, it has left an everlasting impression on our mind and heart.
-They have made us feel that we are a part of the story and have our own specific role and intrigued us to visualize every single character in our head.
+These mediums have made us feel that we are a part of the story and have our own specific role, which has intrigued us to visualize every single character in our head.

 This is what users are expecting from mobile applications these days.
 With a plethora of options available with them, they are looking forward to interacting with applications that not only serve them with the finest of services, but also give them a story to live.
 And one effective proven way to make this possible is looking ahead to visual storytelling for mobile app UI/UX design.

 But, the questions that arise here are – Is investing in Visual Storytelling really worth it?
 What is the importance of storytelling in UI design?
 What is the right approach to introduce this technique into your UI/UX design?
 And what does the future hold?

 Let’s find answers to all these questions in this article – starting with digging out what is Digital or Visual Storytelling and what are its benefits.

 Visual Storytelling in UX design, is defined as a way of making user journey smoother, easier, and effective using visual media, such as images, videos, graphics, voice, music, and audio.

 Top companies across the globe follow a structured approach to the mobile app design process keeping visual storytelling at the top of their UX strategy.
 The techniques for Visual storytelling is widely implemented in the process of designing and reviewing UX of a mobile app to avail a myriad of benefits to both the customers and brands, such as:-

 Many times, users do not interpret the words written in your application the way you want to.
 Because of this, they do not get the core idea and respond in the same manner.